uom-hands-on-workshop/workshops/topics/activities4.md

 **Instructions**:

-- Try using genAI tools other than ChatGPT and Spark.
-- Explore how these tools perform regarding the limitations you discussed.
+- Explore how genAI tools perform against the limitations you identified
+    - Are the limitations still valid?
+    - Can the tools **overcome** the limitations you identified?
+    - Do some tools perform better in specific areas?
+    - Are there **new limitations** that emerged as you experimented?

+**Tips**:

+- Try giving similar prompts across tools to compare responses.
+- Share any surprises or unexpected outcomes during the group reflection.

+_If you finish early or are unable to identify a current limitation, [you can explore several examples here](activities4_1)_

+---

-Here are a few tools you might try:
+### Here are a few tools you might try:
 ##### Text-Based Tools:
 - **ChatGPT**: [https://chatgpt.com/?model=gpt-4o/](https://chatgpt.com/?model=gpt-4o/) *(free with account)*
 - **Claude**: [https://claude.ai/](https://claude.ai/) *(free with account)*